 JobKeeper 2.0 Extension 1

 Payment rates for extension period 1 will be reduced from that of JobKeeper 1.0.
 For employees who worked 80 hours or more in the four weeks of pay periods before either 1 March 2020 or 1 July 2020, the payment will be $1,200 per employee, per fortnight.
 For those working less than 80 hours during the periods as above, the payment will be $750 per fortnight.
 This will also apply to sole traders and other eligible business participants (EBPs), however, it should be noted that EBPs will only need to prove the working hours test for the period of February, so not June as well.
 EPBs will need to provide a declaration stating the hours they worked during February 2020.
 This declaration is not yet available via the ATO.
-There are also alternative tests to prove employee working hours (but not available at the time of writing this blog – to be updated).
+There are also alternative tests available to prove employee working hours.

 JobKeeper 2.0 Extension 2